Versent/redux-crud/readme.md

 ## 2.0

-Remove Seamless-Immutable and Immutable.js stores.
-This stores are not really necessary as operations can be done with plain lodash without mutating the original collection.
-This libs were also adding a huge amount of weight to the library.
+- Remove Seamless-Immutable and Immutable.js stores.
+These stores are not really necessary, as operations can be done with plain lodash without mutating the original collections.
+These libs were also adding a huge amount of weight to the library.

-You can wrap the collection with Seamless or Immutable.js after getting them from the store.
+You can wrap the collections with Seamless or Immutable.js after getting them from the store.

-Remove dependency on the whole Lodash lib.
+- Remove dependency on the whole Lodash lib.
 This library now uses individual lodash functions as needed e.g. `lodash.assign`.

+## **1.0**

-**1.0** added Immutable.js store
+Added Immutable.js store

 **0.10.1** upgrade `action-names` dep, remove left over ES6